voucherifyio/voucherify-openapi/docs/guides/getting_started/Introduction.md

 ### Welcome to [Voucherify's](https://www.voucherify.io/) Developer Hub.

-The documentation is divided into categories – each recommended for a different user role.
+The documentation is divided into four main categories.

-1. **Getting started** - Learn more about Voucherify and what’s possible with our platform.
+1. **[Getting started](doc:welcome-to-voucherify)** - Learn more about Voucherify and what’s possible with our platform.
 Take your first steps to set up your account and start testing.
-Recommended for all users.
+Recommended for everyone.

-2. **Integration Blueprint** - Discover how to seamlessly plan your integration and learn how to build advanced promotion limits to personalize your campaigns and prevent fraud.
-Recommended for all users.
+2. **[Integration Blueprint](doc:integration-overview)** - Discover how to seamlessly plan your integration and learn how to build advanced promotion limits to personalize your campaigns and prevent fraud.
+Recommended for architects and readers who want to know how to plan out the integration.

-3. **Implementation Blueprint** - Explore endpoints and attributes with request/response examples and error messages.
-Connect Voucherify with client libraries in JavaScript, PHP, Ruby, Java, Python, .NET, Android and iOS.
-Recommended for developers.
+3. **[Implementation Blueprint](doc:implementation-checklist)** - Dive into detailed implementation options, including example data mapping, processes, and more.
+Recommended for developers and integrators.

-4. **Recipes** - Get inspired with sample campaigns, discounts, and distributions.
-Recommended for marketers.
+4. **[API Reference](doc:api-reference)** - Explore endpoints and attributes with request/response examples and error messages.

 > 📘 Help and support